Microvascular angina

-Microvascular angina, previously known as cardiac syndrome X, is angina (chest pain) with signs associated with decreased blood flow to heart tissue but with normal coronary arteries.
+Microvascular angina (MVA), previously known as cardiac syndrome X, also known as coronary microvascular dysfunction (CMD) or microvascular coronary disease is a type of angina (chest pain) with signs associated with decreased blood flow to heart tissue but with normal coronary arteries.

-The use of the term CSX can lead to the lack of appreciation of how microvascular angina is a debilitating heart related pain condition with the increased risk of heart attack and other heart problems.
-Many mainly women can have difficulty accessing the specialist care of a cardiologist for this reason.
+The use of the term cardiac syndrome X (CSX) can lead to the lack of appreciation of how microvascular angina is a debilitating heart related pain condition with the increased risk of heart attack and other heart problems.

-Some studies have found increased risk of other vasospastic disorders in cardiac microvascular angina patients, such as migraine and Raynaud's phenomenon.
-It is treated with beta-blockers, such as metoprolol however beta blockers can make coronary spasms worse.
+Some studies have found an increased risk of other vasospastic disorders in cardiac microvascular angina patients, such as migraine and Raynaud's phenomenon.
+Treatment typically involves beta-blockers, such as metoprolol, however beta blockers can make coronary spasms worse.

-This is a distinct diagnosis from variant angina.
+Microvascular angina is a separate condition from variant angina.

 Signs and symptoms

+Patients often experience myocardial ischemia symptoms, such as heaviness, tightness, pressure or squeezing in the chest area, which can also include sweating, nausea, shortness of breath (dyspnea), fatigue.

 While there is no formal definition of microvascular angina, the general consensus is that it entails all of the following: